 Students must have instructors' signatures on add/drop forms or instructor authorizations on myLakerLink to add courses after the first Wednesday of the term.
 Students may withdraw from a course or from all courses through the end of the second Wednesday of the term or within the course's refund period without responsibility for a grade.
 Dropping after the refund period will result in "W" grades on transcripts.
 Students may drop courses until the Wednesday before finals week.
-Students are strongly encouraged to consult the instructor before dropping to ascertain their status in the course.
+Students are strongly encouraged to consult the instructor and their academic advisor before dropping to as certain their status in the course.